Sutton Hoo dig holiday 'snaps' on display in Suffolk

 The amateur photographs are among the few records of excavations at Sutton Hoo in 1939, the National Trust said.

 School mistresses Mercie Lack and Barbara Wagstaff took pictures as archaeologists studied the construction of an Anglo-Saxon burial ship.

-Their photographs are now on show at the National Trust's Sutton Hoo.
+Their photographs are now on show at the Sutton Hoo visitor centre.